bbeng89/bbeng89.github.io/_drafts/articles/organize-your-life-with-a-bullet-journal.md

 ## The Monthly Log

 With the future log complete, now we need to set up the first monthly log.
 I always use two pages for the monthly log.
-On the left page I write the days of the month in one column down the left side, and then I refer back to my future log to write in any tasks or events next to their dates.
-I also find this is a good location for me to keep track of where I'm camping so I split this page and on the right side keep track of all my campsites for the month.
+On the left page I write the days of the month in one column down the left side, then I refer back to my future log to write in any tasks or events next to their dates.
+This is also a good spot for me to keep track of where I'm camping so I split this page and on the right side keep track of all my campsites for the month.

 ![monthly log](/assets/img/articles/bullet-journal/6-month-log.jpg)

-Here you can see another example from an older journal where I logged quite a few campsites for the month:
+Here you can see another example from an older journal where I logged all my campsites for the month:

 ![travel timeline](/assets/img/articles/bullet-journal/7-month-travel-timeline.jpg)

 On the second page I have a list of tasks for the month.
 These are things that don't necessarily belong on a particular day but are tasks and goals that I want to try to accomplish that month.
 I also like to split this into two columns: "Personal" and "Work".
-Setting some realistic goals here is a really good way to knock those thing out that you know you need to do eventually but keep putting off.
+Setting some realistic goals here is a good way to knock out those tasks you know you need to do eventually but keep putting off.

 ![monthly log tasks](/assets/img/articles/bullet-journal/8-full-month-log.jpg)

-Setting up this monthly log is something that you will do at the beginning of each month.
+Setting up the monthly log is something that you will do at the beginning of each month.
 You'll sit down and copy all the tasks over from the future log, then migrate any incomplete tasks from the previous month, making sure to update the previous months bullets with a right arrow (>) to indicate they've been migrated.

 I know this process sounds time consuming and redundant, but that is part of the point.
 Once it becomes habit it goes pretty quickly but still gives you the benefit of always being aware of what you have to do for the month.